DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 attacks on the artworks inside the government buildings during the attempted coup.
 Next, Oscar Svanelid gives voice to vandalized objects and artworks during the Planalto riots to discuss the relationship between art, design, history, and politics in Brazil.
-Laercio Redondo's artistic contributions raises questions about the impact and consequences of utopian ideologies related to the construction of Brasilia in the late 1950s.
-In a letter to Oscar Niemeyer, the architect who designed Brasilia, Tatiana Letier Pinto locates the city’s architecture in Brazil's political history.
+Laercio Redondo\'s artistic contributions raises questions about the impact and consequences of utopian ideologies related to the construction of Brasilia in the late 1950s.
+In a letter to Oscar Niemeyer, the architect who designed Brasilia, Tatiana Letier Pinto locates the city's architecture in Brazil\'s political history.

 In the fourth and final part *The Image and the Other,* the texts address a traumatic aspect of Brazilian identity concerning our